The Perfect Server - Ubuntu 15.04 (nginx, BIND, Dovecot and ISPConfig 3)

 1. Preliminary Note

-In this tutorial I use the hostname server1.example.com with the IP address 192.168.1.100 and the gateway 192.168.1.1 .
+In this tutorial, I will use the hostname server1.example.com with the IP address 192.168.1.100 and the gateway 192.168.1.1 for the network configuration.
 These settings might differ for you, so you have to replace them where appropriate.
 Before proceeding further you need to have a basic minimal installation of Ubuntu 15.04 as explained in tutorial.

 Edit /etc/apt/sources.list.
 Comment out or remove the installation CD from the file and make sure that the universe and multiverse repositories are enabled.
-It should look like this afterwards:
+It should look like this:

 # deb cdrom:[Ubuntu-Server 15.04 _Vivid Vervet_ - Release amd64 (20150422)]/ vivid main restricted